lariar/writing/content/About-Me.md

 ## 2. **Ernst & Young (2015 - 2021)**
 - **Advanced Analytics Leadership**:
   - Led the development of advanced analytics solutions for financial services clients, managing projects ranging from $100K to $3M.
-  - Enhanced compliance at a global bank by leading a team to develop machine learning scripts, achieving 90% accuracy in regulatory obligation assessments.
+  - Championed the “EY Voice” Natural Language Processing (NLP) capability offering which introduced AI capabilities into compliance and risk processes at major financial institutions

 - **Transformative Projects**:
-  - Developed natural language processing (NLP) capabilities resulting in $2M in additional sales and improved client product offerings.
+  - Developed natural language processing (NLP) capabilities resulting in $2M in net additional sales at client account and improved portfolio of client product offerings.
   - Achieved a 90% reduction in review time for legal and compliance materials through the deployment of a custom machine learning tool.

 - **Mergers & Acquisitions (M&A)**: